 Now, the Summer Festival is completely free to anyone who is a member of Jericho Writers at the time.

-Summer Festival of Writing at a Glance
+Annual Membership and the Summer Festival of Writing

-Our 2021 Summer Festival Programme
+Our 2022 Summer Festival of Writing Programme

 1 June | 19:00 BST / 14:00 ET

 It’s not often that we sit in the same (albeit virtual) room as an agent, author and publisher, so we decided to kick off the Summer Festival by giving you access to some of the best in the business.
 Come armed with questions for our panel of industry experts.

 with Debi Alper

 3 June | 19:00 BST / 14:00 ET